Best iWatch Bands of 2021

 The Fullmosa band is very similar to the Epuly band.
 It looks great dressed up with more formal clothing.
 The finish is high-quality, and during our test, has resisted scratching or chipping from normal wear.
 The Apple Watch hardware is removable so that the band can attach to a traditional watch.

 The band falls short in our fit category.
 It is very challenging to find the right size, as each link is large.
 Adding and removing links will change the fit by nearly a full centimeter.
 The band's hardware catches on the watch, making it hard to remove.
-With the supplied tool, our tester removed links to adjust the fit in 4:02.
+With the supplied tool, our tester removed links to adjust the fit in 4:02, which is far too long.
+Another formal band option.

 Why You Should Trust Us